Melatonin and Fertility: The Surprising Benefits

 Many people take melatonin to promote a healthy night’s sleep.
 Surprisingly, however, research shows a connection between melatonin and fertility.
-In this article, we discuss what melatonin is and the somewhat surprising connection between melatonin and fertility.
+This article discusses what melatonin is and the connection between melatonin and fertility.

 Melatonin and Fertility

 Research suggests that healthy levels of melatonin may help support fertility and healthy pregnancy for certain women.

 How does melatonin do this?
 In addition to supporting restful sleep, melatonin also displays powerful antioxidant activity.
 Antioxidants are like guardians within your body – they protect your cells (including your egg cells) and keep them healthy.
 So, as an antioxidant, melatonin can help support egg quality.

 Tips to support healthy melatonin levels